 What is Investment casting?

 Typical parts include turbine rotors, gears, electronics enclosures, valves, jewellery and dental fixtures.
-Parts up to 1.5 m in diameter and weighing up to 1140 kg have been cast successfully in the past by this process, although typical part would be on average less than 100 mm in size and weighs less than 500g.
+Parts up to 1.5 m in diameter and weighing up to 1140 kg have been cast successfully in the past by this process, although the typical part would be, on average less than 100 mm in size and weighs less than 500g.